nassar350/rename_files_script/readme.md

 - The script prevents duplicate filenames to avoid overwriting existing files.
 - Ensure you have the necessary permissions to rename files in the target directory.
+- If `-P` is not specified, the script will search for files in the current directory by default.

 ## 📜 License